SocialDinnerApp/Website/README.md

 **Done**

 - Developed whole web application using the svelte compiler
+- Hosting of this this web application on Netlify
 - Setup of project structure including all folders and all files (component-oriented with to possibility of sub-components)
 - Designed and implemented routing concept with the Svelte SPA-Router
 - Developed complete frontend (HTML, CSS) including whole functionality (Typescript) of the following pages